appgate/sdpctl/README.md

 More details on the token command can be found in [the token command documentation](./docs/token.md)

 ---
+## Other available commands

+### `sdpctl open`
+The open command will attempt to open the Appgate SDP Collective administration interface in the systems default browser.

+### `sdpctl help [command]`
+The help command will print the help page for any command that follows.

+---
 ## Global flags
 | Flag | Shorthand | Description |
 |---|---|---|